-A panic attack is a sudden surge of intense fear which might feel as though it appears out of the blue.
-Panic attacks make you feel strong feelings in your body such as your heart beating rapidly, or the sensation of finding it hard to breathe.
-Panic attacks are accompanied by catastrophic thoughts that something terrible is happening or will happen, such as thinking that you will lose control or die.
-Panic attacks are not dangerous, but they do feel terrifying.
-People who worry about their panic and who take steps to prevent the possibility of having another panic attack are said to suffer from panic disorder.
-It is thought that between 1 and 3 people out of every 100 will experience panic disorder every year [1, 2].
-Cognitive behavioral therapy (CBT) is an extremely effective treatment for panic disorder, with about 80% of people with panic disorder panic-free at the end of treatment .
+A panic attack is a sudden surge of intense fear which is accompanied by strong body feelings (such as your heart beating rapidly, or finding it hard to breathe) and catastrophic thoughts (such as thinking that you will lose control or die).
+Panic attacks feel terrifying, but they are not dangerous.
+People who worry about their panic, and who take steps to try to prevent the possibility of having more, are said to suffer from panic disorder.
+It is thought that between 1 and 3 people out of every 100 will experience panic disorder every year [1, 2] and many more than that will have a panic attack at least once.
+Cognitive Behavioral Therapy (CBT) is an extremely effective treatment for panic disorder: about 80% of people with panic disorder who complete a course of CBT are panic-free at the end of treatment .

 What is it like to have panic attacks?

 Ted’s fear that he would pass out